-Test the performance of each new assay as individual reactions before combining them in a new multiplex assay.

-- Compare the performance of the multiplex assay with the corresponding singleplex assays.
+- Test the performance of each new assay as individual reactions before combining them in a new multiplex assay. - Compare the performance of the multiplex assay with the corresponding singleplex assays.
 Assay performance can be tested by, for example, assaying serial dilutions of a sample containing the target nucleic acids.
 In addition, the dynamic range of the multiplex assay can be tested by, for example, making several dilutions of one target nucleic acid and keeping the concentration of the other target nucleic acid constant.
-In vitro transcripts or purified mRNA can be used as template if performing multiplex, real-time RT-PCR. - It is useful to construct a standard curve for each primer-probe set showing a range of template amounts plotted against the corresponding CT values.
+As template, target nucleic acids cloned in a plasmid or prepared as a PCR product can be used if carrying out multiplex, real-time PCR.
+Alternatively, in vitro transcripts or purified mRNA can be used as template if performing multiplex, real-time RT-PCR. - It is useful to construct a standard curve for each primer-probe set showing a range of template amounts plotted against the corresponding C_T values.
 A standard curve can be used to evaluate the linear range and the PCR efficiency of the assay.

 Note: Optimal analysis settings are a prerequisite for accurate quantification data.
-For details, refer to Appendix B, page 47, and the user manual supplied with your real-time cycler.
+For details, refer to Appendix B, page 60, and the user manual supplied with your real-time cycler.